emmajanedrews/base-template/_posts/2018-03-16-how-to-level-up-your-real-estate-business.md

 Today I’m joined by Sarah Michelle Bliss, who has been by my side for the last 20 years of my real estate career.
 She's a great success coach, author, and real estate trainer. **We’ve put together a great class on Tuesday, April 10 from 5:00 p.m. to 8:00 p.m. that we want to tell you about.**

-It’s called [**“10 Ways to Level Up Your Real Estate Business”**](http://www.joinrmxprofessionals.com/Registration) and **we will be walking you through a ton of information to help you become more proficient and get the most out of the hours that you are working.**
+It’s called [**“10 Ways to Level Up Your Real Estate Business”**](http://www.joinrmxprofessionals.com/Registration){: target="_blank"} and **we will be walking you through a ton of information to help you become more proficient and get the most out of the hours that you are working.**

 The class is around three hours long, but it’s filled with content that will help you be more present at work and have more time off to enjoy life.